rvatsavai/rvatsavai.github.io/_research/8-patch-based-clf.md

 <ul>
   <li>Easy availability of very high-resolution (VHR) satellite imagery in the past decade has opened up newer applications
-    such as buiding detection, urban neighborhood classification, plantation counting and mapping, etc. However, traditional pixel based (single instance) classificaiton schemes proven to be inadequate as the size of objects are much bigger than the individual (or first/second order neighborhood) pixels.
-In addition to individual object (e.g., building) recognition, one can expoloit the much bigger spatial context (small image patch) to recognize complex facilities, such as, energy infrastructure (thermal, nuclear power plants) and urban neighborhoods (e.g., formal vs. informal settlements).
+    such as building detection, urban neighborhood classification, plantation counting and mapping, etc. However, traditional pixel based (single instance) classification schemes proven to be inadequate as the size of objects are much bigger than the individual (or first/second order neighborhood) pixels.
+In addition to individual object (e.g., building) recognition, one can exploit  the much bigger spatial context (small image patch) to recognize complex facilities, such as, energy infrastructure (thermal, nuclear power plants) and urban neighborhoods (e.g., formal vs. informal settlements).
 We developed three classes of algorithms that exploit spatial context in VHR image classification.
     In the first thread of research, we developed several novel image features